Mang Tootz moves out but keeps the flavors alive

 Mang Tootz Foodhouse moves from Padre Noval Street to Jorge Barlin Street.
 Photo by Jose Raphael Gonzales/ THE FLAME

-Ang gusto ng anak ko, si Jossa, magkaroon ng malaking restaurant,” Edwin said.
+Ang gusto ng anak ko, si Jossa, magkaroon ng malaking restaurant (What my daughter Jossa wants is to have a large restaurant),” Edwin said.

 Yun ang dream niya.
 Pero ang sabi ko, ito, malaki na ‘to.
 So, magkoncentrate muna tayo dito (That is her dream.
 But I said this is already big.
 Let us concentrate here for now).”